microsoft/Reactors/workshop-resources/emerging-tech/M1_blockchain_smart_contract_development/learn_prework/README.md

 ## Known attacks
 ### A famously expensive example: The DAO Hack
 2016 the Decentralized Autonomous Organization (DAO) was hacked and lost around 70 million dollars.
 A hacker found a loophole in the smart contract, which sent out the amount and then updated the balance.
-Having a look at the Check-Effect-Interaction below, what happened in the DAO Hack case was that the interact part could be looped several times and the effect happened after this. <br><br>
+Having a look at the Check-Effect-Interaction below, what happened in the DAO Hack case was that the interact part could be looped several times and the effect happened after this.

 ### What would have prevented this
-Make sure to run all your code internally before calling external functions. <br>
+Make sure to run all your code internally before calling external functions.
-An example is a withdrawal from an account by following these steps: <br>
+An example is a withdrawal from an account by following these steps:

-**Check-Effect-Interaction Pattern** <br>
+**Check-Effect-Interaction Pattern**
-**Check:** First check the specified amount is available in the account. <br>
+**Check:** First check the specified amount is available in the account.
-**Effect:** Subtract the amount specified from the account. <br>
+**Effect:** Subtract the amount specified from the account.
-**Interact:** The amount can be withdrawn <br><br>
+**Interact:** The amount can be withdrawn

 In the DAO hack, the contract had a flaw where the withdraw request passes a check (does user have enough balance => true) and then executed the withdraw transaction by sending the requested balance to the attacking contract, but the attacker used a fallback function to call the withdraw function again (aka the re-entrancy attack) before their balance has been decremented / finished.
 Therefore rapidly and recursively draining the main DAO contract.
-(Essentially they did Check - Interact - Effect). <br><br>
+(Essentially they did Check - Interact - Effect).

 ### Having a Circuit Breaker
-Now that the immutability of smart contracts is hopefully second nature to you… what do we do? <br>
+Now that the immutability of smart contracts is hopefully second nature to you… what do we do?
-We can plan for failures! <br>
+We can plan for failures!
 It’s as simple as setting up a kill switch in our smart contract.
-If we cannot reverse damage we can at least prevent further damage by turning off our contract.  <br><br>
+If we cannot reverse damage we can at least prevent further damage by turning off our contract.

 Here is a simple implementation of the kill switch we can use in `MyFirstContract2`
 ```